PtitGnou/AsciiVideoCPP/README.md

 Furthermore, it could be improved to be more efficient in regards of CPU usage, but also in converting the video properly.

 It works as follow :
-1. Put in the same directory the .exe file, the video's audio and the video you want to convert.
+1. Put in the same directory the .exe file, the video's audio and the video you want to convert <b>OR DOWNLOAD IT DIRECTLY FROM YOUTUBE IN THE RIGHT FORMAT (Python and ffmpeg needs to be installed on your computer</b>.
-<b>The video must be a audioless .mp4, and the audio a .wav</b>
+<b>The video must be a audioless .mp4, and the audio a .wav (if you download it from youtube using the script, it will already be in the right format)</b>
 To remove the video's audio, I recommend installing ffmpeg and doing `ffmpeg -i input-video -c copy -an output-video` (remove input-video and output-video by the video's file's name).

 2. Launch the .exe file : input the audioless video's file's name (without the .mp4)